 - Exploring new ideas and improvements

 Prototyping allows teams to explore ideas before investing money and time into app development.
-During the prototyping stage, user testing can help identify possible improvements, and then the team can adjust the app’s requirements to users’ needs.
+During the prototyping stage, user testing can help identify possible improvements, and then the team can adjust the app’s requirements to meet users’ needs.

 - Saving money and effort